-All scholarships are awarded on the basis of the applicant's academic achievement and potential for college success.
-In cases where financial need exists, the amount of the stipend will be based upon the need of the student for funds as determined by analysis of the Financial Aid Form, other information, and total amount of funds available to the University.
-Scholarships with stipends of approximately \$250 may be awarded to students even though analysis of all data indicates that the resources of the student's family are sufficient to enable him or her to attend Indiana University Northwest without financial assistance.
-Students interested only in scholarships with a stipend of approximately \$250 need not submit a Financial Aid Form.
+University Scholarships All scholarships are awarded on the basis of the applicant's academic achievement and potential for college success.
+In cases where financial need exists, the amount of the stipend will be based upon the need of the student for funds as determined by analysis of the financial aid form (FAF), other information, and total amount of funds available to the University.
+Scholarships with stipends of approximately \$250 may be awarded to students even though analysis of all data indicates that the student's parents' resources are sufficient to enable him or her to attend Indiana University Northwest without financial assistance.
+Parents of students interested only in scholarships with a stipend of approximately \$250 need not submit an FAF.